Healthdirect Free Australian health advice you can count on.

 Resources and support

-• Canteen helps young people aged 12 to 20 to deal with cancer.
-To talk to a health professional about information and support for young people, call 1800 835 932.
+• Canteen helps young people and their parents to deal with cancer.
+Call 1800 835 932.

-• Canteen's and Camp Quality's online community Parenting through cancer provides free expert advice, counselling and a chance to connect with other parents in similar situations.
+• Canteen's and Camp Quality's online community, Parenting through cancer, provides free expert advice, counselling and a chance to connect with other parents in similar situations.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: September 2021
+Last reviewed: December 2023

 Back To Top